dragonfly-science/dragonfly-latex-templates/README.md

 This package generates LaTeX class and style files to create documents in the format needed at Dragonfly Data Science.

-## Building the package

-1. Checkout the branch corresponding to the version of Ubuntu that you are using (this makes sure that the right version of biber and biblatex are used).
-2. Run `make` (you will need to be on the VPN, so that you have access to docker.dragonfly.co.nz)

 ## Installing the package

+1. Download the latest debian file from https://gorbachev.io/#/report/Dragonfly-Latex-Templates
-1. Run `sudo dpkg -i ../dragonfly-latex-templates_XXX_all.deb`, where `XXX` is the version number of the package
+2. Run `sudo dpkg -i dragonfly-latex-templates_XXX_all.deb`, where `XXX` is the version number of the package

 ## Using the package